Ford Motor Company: Ford of Japan

 Vehicles sold at Autorama locations were the North American assembled Ford Explorer, Probe (1989–1998), Mustang, Taurus (1989–1997), Thunderbird (1990–1993), Lincoln Continental, and Lincoln LS.
 Ford products manufactured in Europe that were sold in Japan were the Ford Mondeo, Ka, Focus, Focus C-MAX, Fiesta, and the Galaxy.
 Mazda manufactured Ford vehicles in Japan and sold them as Fords at the Autorama locations.
 They were the Ford Telstar (Mazda Capella), Laser, Festiva, Festiva Mini Wagon, Ixion (Mazda Premacy), Freda (Mazda Bongo Friendee), Spectron (Mazda Bongo), and commercial trucks J80 and the J100 (Mazda Bongo truck).

 Ford increased its shareholding in Mazda to 33.4% in 1996, but as of July 2016, it is listed at 11%.
-Ford did sell a small range of vehicles in Japan; as of October 2010, the Ford Mustang, Escape, Explorer (and Explorer truck), Ford Kuga, Lincoln Navigator, Lincoln MKX, and more recently, the Ford Ecosport were available in Japan.
+Ford did sell a small range of vehicles in Japan; as of October 2010, the Ford Mustang, Escape, Explorer (and Explorer pickup truck), Ford Kuga, Lincoln Navigator, Lincoln MKX, and more recently, the Ford Ecosport were available in Japan.
 As of February 2016, Ford no longer maintains a regional office in Minato, Tokyo, Japan, and sales of new cars in Japan have ended.

 Oceania

 In Australia and New Zealand, the popular Ford Falcon (1960–2016) had long been considered the average family car and is considerably larger than the Mondeo, Ford's largest car sold in Europe.
-Between 1960 and 1972, the Falcon was based on a U.S. model of the same name, but since then has been entirely designed and manufactured in Australia until 2016, occasionally being manufactured in New Zealand.
+Between 1960 and 1972, the Falcon was based on the U.S. model of the same name, but since then was entirely designed and manufactured in Australia until 2016, occasionally being manufactured in New Zealand.
 Like its General Motors rival, the Holden Commodore, the Falcon used a rear-wheel-drive layout.
-High-performance variants of the Falcon running locally built engines produce up to 436 hp.
-A ute (short for "utility", known in the US as pickup truck) version is also available with the same range of drivetrains.
-In addition, Ford Australia sold highly tuned limited-production Falcon sedans and utes through its performance car division, Ford Performance Vehicles until it closed in 2014.
+High-performance variants of the Falcon running locally built engines (the Barra engine) produced up to 436 hp.
+A ute (coupé utility) version was also available with the same range of drivetrains.
+In addition, Ford Australia sold highly tuned limited-production Falcon sedans and utes through its performance car division, Ford Performance Vehicles from 2002 until it closed in 2014.

 In Australia, the Commodore and Falcon had traditionally outsold all other cars and constituted over 20% of the new car market.
 In New Zealand, Ford was second in market share in the first eight months of 2006 with 14.4%.
 More recently, Ford has axed its Falcon-based LWB variant of its lineup– the Fairlane and LTD ranges.
 Ford discontinued the Fairlane in 2007 and LTD in 2008.
 Ford had announced that their Geelong engine manufacturing plant would be shut down between 2013 and 2016.
 They had earlier announced local manufacturing of the Focus small car starting from 2011, but instead decided to import the model from Ford's plant in Thailand.